Aliasgharshinwari/emgaxo/MNIST_Tutorial/README.md

 # EMGAxO Workflow on Artificial Neural Network trained on MNIST Dataset — Full Pipeline

-# 🧠 EMGAxO MNIST Example Pipeline
-**Extending hls4ml with Approximate Operator Support using EMGAxO**

 ---

 ## 📘 Overview
 This repository demonstrates the **complete EMGAxO workflow** — from training a simple MNIST classifier in TensorFlow, exporting it to **ONNX**, quantizing it, replacing standard operators with **approximate QGEMM (Quantized GEMM)** operators, optimizing the quantized graph, and finally evaluating accuracy and error metrics for a full **approximate inference pipeline**.

-The EMGAxO library seamlessly integrates **approximate arithmetic logic** (such as LUT-based multipliers) within FPGA-accelerated or CUDA-based machine learning inference pipelines.
-This example uses the **MNIST** dataset for demonstration.

 ---

 ## 🧩 Table of Contents